andreasmhallberg/readingnotes/Parkinson, 1994. Speaking Fusha in Cairo - the role of the ending vowels.md

 - Words with enclitic pronoun often case vowel.
 191

-- Indite more often marked than construct state in iDaafa.
+- Indefinite more often marked than construct state in iDaafa.
 191, 200

 - Numbers not inflected as nouns.
 192

-- Longer analysis of speaker with prescriptively correct speech. ”utterly unique”, 207
+- Longer analysis of speaker with prescriptively correct speech. ”utterly unique”.
+Spoke with complete use of case markers "with a fluency and ease that his nothing short of breathtaking.a".
+Annoying to the interviewer.
+207

 - Conclusion:
   - Icraab necessary marker of SA but difficult: 207